todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 7. Call the `ComputerCard::Run()` method on this instance to start audio processing. `ComputerCard::Run()` is blocking (never returns).

 ### Examples
-ComputerCard contains a several of examples in the `examples/` directory.
+ComputerCard contains several examples in the `examples/` directory.
 For beginners just starting with ComputerCard, the first example to look at is `passthrough` to introduce the basic functions, followed by `sample_and_hold` for typical usage of these in a 'real' card.

-- `midi_device` — demo of USB MIDI being used alongside ComputerCard, sending Computer knob values to the USB host as CC messages
+- `midi_device` — example of USB MIDI being used alongside ComputerCard.
+Sends Computer knob values to the USB host as CC messages.
-- `normalisation_probe` — minimal demo of normalisation probe, which lights LEDs when jacks are plugged in
+- `normalisation_probe` — minimal example of patch cable detection.
+LEDs are lit when corresponding sockets have a jack plugged in.
 - `passthrough` — simple demonstration of using the jacks, knobs, switch and LEDs.
 - `sample_and_hold` — dual sample and hold, demonstrating jacks, normalisation probe and pseudo-random numbers
-- `sine_wave` — 440Hz sine wave generator, demonstrating scanning and interpolation of a lookup table using integer arithmetic
+- `sine_wave` — 440Hz sine wave generator, demonstrating scanning and linear interpolation of a lookup table using integer arithmetic
 - `talkie_pcm` — not a good pedagogical example, but a hack of the [TalkiePCM](https://github.com/pschatzmann/TalkiePCM/) speech library to make it interface with ComputerCard.

 ### Notes